CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 I've also done pointing poker.
 Maybe you can rate stories against each other, but I very much have my doubts.
 If the underlying problem is if you give me a task, and I cannot tell you how long or difficult it is (really you want how long, and hide it with "complexity"), then there is no activity that makes it more accurate.

-I think to the manager you are doing something like:
+I think to the manager you are doing something like
 1. A takes 3 days
 2. B takes 3 days
 3. C takes 3 days